-- Low temp, the nature of the curves has altogether different appearances.
-For curve a as the pressures increase, the volume of the gas decreases in curve A to B.
+- Low temp or below the critical temperature, the nature of the curves has altogether different appearances.
+As the pressures increase, the volume of the gas decreases in curve A to B.

-- At the point, B liquefaction commences and the volume decreases rapidly as the gas converted to a liquid with much higher density.
-This conversion takes place at constant pressure.
+- At the point, B liquefaction commences and the volume decreases rapidly as the gas converted into the liquid with much higher density.

-- Point C, liquefaction of CO2 is complete and thus the CD is evidence of the fact that the liquid cannot be easily compressed.
-Thus, we note that AB represents the gaseous state, BC, liquid, and vapor in equilibrium, and CD shows the liquid state only.
+- Point C, liquefaction of carbon dioxide is complete.
+The CD of the curve evidence for the fact.
+Therefore, AB represents the gaseous state, BC represents liquid or vapor in equilibrium, and CD shows the liquid state only.

 Continuity of State in Chemistry

 An examination of the PV-curve at the temperature below the critical temperature may be discontinuous or break down during the transformation of gas to liquid.
 The continuity of the states from the gas to liquid can be explained from the above Andrews isotherm ABCD at temperature, T1.
 Suppose the gas heated with the specific heat at constant volume along with AB.
 Then the gas gradually cooling at constant pressure along with BC, the volume will be reduced considerably.
 On reaching D the process liquefaction would appear.

 At point D, the system contains highly compressed gas.
 But from the Andrews curve, the critical temperature point is the representation of the liquefaction point of the gases.
 Hence there is hardly the distinction between the liquid and the gaseous state.
 There is no line of separation between the two phases.
 This is known as the principle of continuity of the state.